vadv/pg_gatherer/README.md

 ## Agent pg_gatherer

-The agent is golang-binary, with plugins written in Lua (without any system dependencies).
+The agent is golang-binary, with plugins written in [Gopher-lua](https://github.com/yuin/gopher-lua) (without any system dependencies).

 You can run agent locally on machine `Target`, then you get additional statistics, for example link `/proc/{pid}/io` stats with query.